gagan-bajwa/CementStrength/README.md

 7. Update the pipeline
 8. Update the main.py

-# Problem Statment
+# Problem Statement
-A  construction needs to predict concrete compressive strength in order to to reduce cost and attain required compressive strength.
+A construction company needs to predict concrete compressive strength in order to reduce cost and attain the required compressive strength.
-Therefore, in order to attain this task, I have built a regression model to predict concrete comressive strength when the features are feed to the model.
+Therefore, in order to attain this task, I have built a regression model to predict concrete compressive strength when the features are fed to the model.

 # Output: